-The GoContractor COVID 19 orientation, created in partnership with the Construction Industry Federation, helped +150,000 construction workers return to projects after lockdown restrictions were lifted.
+The GoContractor COVID 19 Induction, created in partnership with the Construction Industry Federation, helped +150,000 construction workers return to projects after lockdown restrictions were lifted.

-GoContractor COVID 19 orientation and safety training help implement social distancing measures for the Irish construction industry.
+GoContractor COVID 19 Induction and safety training help implement social distancing measures for the Irish construction industry.